LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-## Ensuring that your computer and network are secured means that there is far less risk of a data breach or hack.
+## Secure your computer and network reduces the risk of a data breach, theft or hack

 Beginner